 * * *

 But the things that make friendship fragile also make it flexible.
-Rawlins’ interviewees tended to think of their friendships as continuous, even if they went through long periods where they were out of touch.
+Rawlins’s interviewees tended to think of their friendships as continuous, even if they went through long periods in which they were out of touch.
 This is a fairly sunny view—you wouldn’t assume you were still on good terms with your parents if you hadn’t heard from them in months.
 But the default assumption with friends is that you’re still friends.

 “That is how friendships continue, because people are living up to each other’s expectations.
 And if we have relaxed expectations for each other, or we’ve even suspended expectations, there’s a sense in which we realize that,” Rawlins says.
 “A summer when you’re 10, three months is one-thirtieth of your life.
 When you’re 30, what is it?
 It feels like the blink of an eye.”